zeyad03/api-project/README.md

 make reseed
 ```

-`make reseed` now drops the whole configured database first, so it works for both local MongoDB and MongoDB Atlas when `MONGO_URI` points at your Atlas cluster.
+`make reseed` drops the configured database before seeding, so it works for both local MongoDB and MongoDB Atlas when `MONGO_URI` points at a hosted cluster.

 > Default admin credentials: `admin` / `admin123` (created with the `admin` role)